rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

     G --> H[Analyst Guidance]
 ```

 The exact order may vary in real investigations.
 Sometimes the hunter starts with a MITRE technique.
 Sometimes the starting point is a SOC alert, a malware sample, a red team observation, or a strange process chain.
 The value of the model is not that every hunt must follow it perfectly.
-The value is that it forces the hunter to move from isolated facts toward reusable detection knowledge.
+The value is that it forces the hunter to move from isolated facts towards reusable detection knowledge.

 ---